August 2007 Archives

 It's not clear whether Newsweek's "balanced" coverage is in deference to its readers or its advertisers or both.
 This newest article comes at a time when ExxonMobil itself acknowledges climate change.
 "With its change of heart, ExxonMobil is more likely to win a place at the negotiating table as Congress debates climate legislation"

-He acknowledged that it was written by numerous scientists, but wrote as if the IPCC was actually just Ian, Paul, Chuck and Cliff.
+He acknowledged that it was written by numerous scientists, but wrote as if the IPCC was actually just a few scientists, four maybe -- Ian, Paul, Chuck and Cliff (IPCC).
 He recommended that "if governments are to get the best advice, they need information and analysis from an open and disinterested source".
-Who did he have in mind?
+Who did Clive Crook have in mind?
 He quoted the opinions of David Henderson, affiliated with the Marshall Institute, Fraser Institute, and Competitive Enterprise Institute (CEI) (all funded by ExxonMobil).
-Today, the Financial Times published two letters to the editor, one in complete agreement with, one disagreeing with his editorial.
-The rote, 50% solution.

 Oil in The Melting (Shhhh!)
 Arctic